 The Theory of Constraints puts forward the concept of inherent simplicity – the presumption that inherent in complex systems are rules that, when understood, enormously simplify how to look at the system.
 These rules already exist.
 We must find them and take advantage of them.
 Doing so enables us to increase performance and reduce or eliminate the challenges we are facing.

 When we apply inherent simplicity through the eyes of Flow and Lean we see our workplace in a different light.
 Instead of looking for the complexity in the problem domain, let’s look at it from the perspective of Flow and Lean.
-We are not trying to look at our world through the principles of FLow and Lean.
+We are not trying to look at our world through the principles of Flow and Lean.
 That would still be too much to do.
 What we want are a few dimensions that, when we explore them, expose most, if not all, of the significant issues commonly present.
-We have found the following to do this:

 (Note I am currently writing up more detail on these factors.
 Please take the link, when available, to learn more).